Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + [Mandiant FlareVM](https://github.com/mandiant/flare-vm) - A collection of software installations scripts for Windows systems that allows you to easily setup and maintain a reverse engineering environment on a VM.
   + [The Sleuth Kit (TSK) & Autopsy](https://sleuthkit.org) - The Sleuth Kit® is a collection of command line tools and a C library that allows you to analyze disk images and recover files from them.
 It is used behind the scenes in Autopsy and many other open source and commercial forensics tools.
   + [Velociraptor](https://docs.velociraptor.app) - Velociraptor is an advanced digital forensic and incident response tool that enhances your visibility into your endpoints.
 It is a tool for collecting host based state information using the Velociraptor Query Language (VQL) queries.
-  + [GRR Rapid Response](https://github.com/google/grr) - GRR Rapid Response: remote live forensics for incident response (https://grr-doc.readthedocs.io/en/latest/).
+  + [GRR Rapid Response](https://grr-doc.readthedocs.io/en/latest/) - GRR Rapid Response is an incident response framework focused on remote live forensics.
   + [Volatility Framework](https://volatilityfoundation.org) - World’s most widely used memory forensics tool.

 + Threat Hunting & Logs search
   + GitHub - [Velociraptor](https://github.com/Velocidex/velociraptor) - Actively search for suspicious activities using Velociraptor's library of forensic artifacts.
+  + GitHub - [GRR Rapid Response](https://github.com/google/grr) - Actively search for suspicious activities using the GRR Rapid Response framework.
   + GitHub - [Chainsaw](https://github.com/WithSecureLabs/chainsaw) - Rapidly Search and Hunt through Windows Forensic Artefacts.
-  + GitHub - [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) - DeepBlueCLI is a PowerShell Module for Threat Hunting via Windows Event Logs.
+  + GitHub - [DeepBlueCLI](https://github.com/sans-blue-team/DeepBlueCLI) - DeepBlueCLI is a PowerShell module for threat hunting via Windows event logs.
   + GitHub - [FastFinder](https://github.com/codeyourweb/fastfinder) - A lightweight tool made for threat hunting, live forensics and triage on both Windows and Linux Platforms.
   + GitHub - [APT-Hunter](https://github.com/ahmedkhlief/APT-Hunter) - Threat Hunting tool for windows event logs (made with a purple team mindset) to detect APT movements hidden in the sea of windows event logs and to reduce the time to uncover suspicious activity.
   + GitHub - [Loki](https://github.com/Neo23x0/Loki) - Simple IOC and YARA Scanner.